 Are condos a good option for first-time buyers in Kingston?

-Condos and townhome-style condos can be a good entry point for first-time buyers, especially those looking for lower maintenance living.
-Buyers should review monthly condo fees carefully and understand what is included.
+Condos and townhome-style condos can be a good entry point for first-time buyers, especially those looking for lower-maintenance living.
+Buyers must carefully review monthly condo fees and understand what they include.
 Location, building condition, and long-term resale appeal still matter.

 Beyond the mortgage payment, buyers should budget for property taxes, insurance, utilities, maintenance, and seasonal costs.
 Older homes and rural properties often require a larger maintenance reserve.
 A realistic monthly budget reduces financial stress after moving in.